shacknetisp/protection_lagporter/readme.md

     end

 #### Node Definitions
-In node definitions you should use the digger argument, `minetest.is_protected(pos, name, digging)`, if you test for protection in `on_dig`.
+In node definitions you should use the digger argument, `minetest.is_protected(pos, name, true)`, if you test for protection in `on_dig`.
 This is only needed if the node is walkable.